Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

 If you do not wish to use a Dev Container, please refer to the [prerequisites](prerequisites.md) for detailed information on how to set up your development system to build, run, and deploy the application.

+> **Note**
+>
+> These steps are used to connect to a Linux jump host where you can deploy the code.
+The jump host is not designed to be a build server.
+You should use a devOps pipeline to manage build agents and deploy code into the environment.
+Also note that for this content the jump host is a Linux VM.
+This can be swapped with a Windows VM based on your organization's requirements.

 ## Steps to deploy the reference implementation

 The following detailed deployment steps assume you are using a Dev Container inside Visual Studio Code.